androportal/anuduino/doc/getting_started.rst

 **Two** 3.6V Zener Diode

  **Zener diodes**:Power rating is critical .Most of the time it's perfectly safe to overrate your parts and use a component with a higher rating  than required for this particular circuit.
 However, in this case that approach can actually prevent the circuit from working because the trade-off in Zener diode design is that as its  power rating increases it also exhibits more capacitance.
 Capacitance on a high-speed data line is very bad and needs to be avoided or the circuit simply won't work.
 In practice, a  1/4W Zener should work fine; a 1/2W Zener should work, but is a bit on the borderline; and a 1W Zener almost certainly won't work it will have too much capacitance.
- It's a simple circuit, USB socket gets its +5V power line from the usual place, and the 3.3V data lines use three resistors and two **3.6V** 1/4W Zeners to reduce the Arduino's 5V to  3.3V.Purpose of zener diode is essential for the circuit.Even though the power supply line is 5v,communication line work at nominal 3.3V.The D- and D+ lines are dependent signalling  lines unlike tx ,rx in RS232 .They are half duplexed diferrential signalling pair helping the USB to run at high data speeds by reducing the effects of electrical noise.
+ It's a simple circuit, USB socket gets its +5V power line from the usual place, and the 3.3V data lines use three resistors and two **3.6V** 1/4W Zeners to reduce the Arduino's 5V to  3.3V.Purpose of zener diode is essential for the circuit.Even though the power supply line is 5v,communication line work at nominal 3.3V.The D- and D+ lines are dependent signalling  lines unlike tx ,rx in RS232 .They are half duplexed differential signalling pair helping the USB to run at high data speeds by reducing the effects of electrical noise.

- While assembling my circuit I happend to use 4.8V instead of 3.6V zener, without doubt I got error(2) message.Check below error(2).
+ While assembling my circuit I used 4.8V instead of 3.6V zener, without doubt I got error(2) message.
+Check below error(2).

 **Three** resistors

 - 1x1.5K ohm

  .. image:: images/1.5k.jpeg
-     :scale: 250%
-     :height: 50
-     :width: 50
+     :width: 80%

  Not just a faulty diode value can drive you crazy,for your board won't detect ,resistor can be the culprit too.Like in case by chance you use 15k instead of 1.5k ,wondering how,its just a matter of seeing red band as orange and orange as red in super excitement may be.Ya ,I made this terrible mistake too.
 Learn from it.Many people have used 1.8K and few nearby resistor values so just in case you are short of 1.5k then you might use other values without much ado.

 - 2x68 ohm

  .. image:: images/r63.jpeg
-     :scale: 250%
-     :height: 50
-     :width: 50
+     :width: 80%

 Broken USB-A cable if you don't have the PCB and you plan to make it on a breadboard.

  .. image:: images/cad.png
-     :scale: 250%
-     :height: 50
-     :width: 50
+     :width: 80%

 For KICAD files click `this link <www.github.com/androportal/anuduino/kicad_files>`_

   .. image:: images/pinout.png
-      :scale: 250%
-      :height: 50
-      :width: 50
+     :width: 80%

  .. image:: images/resistor.png
-      :scale: 250%
-      :height: 50
-      :width: 50
+     :width: 80%

 .. note :: The anode side of both diode is grounded and cathode side is connected to data lines.

  .. image:: images/diode.png
-       :scale: 250%
-       :height: 50
-       :width: 50
+     :width: 80%

  .. image:: images/back.png
-      :scale: 250%
-      :height: 50
-      :width: 50
+     :width: 80%

  .. image:: images/back_original.png
-      :scale: 250%
-      :height: 50
-      :width: 50
+     :width: 80%

  .. image:: images/solder.png
-      :scale: 250%
-      :height: 50
-      :width: 50
+     :width: 80%

 How to programme your chip